The Color Purple (musical): Act II

 Shug tells Celie she has fallen in love with a 19-year-old musician in her band and asks her permission to have one last fling with him.
 Meanwhile, Mister has reconciled his life ("What About Love?
 [Reprise]").
-While walking home, Celie realizes she isn't destroyed by this and, for the first time, feels a deep love for herself ("I'm Here").
+While walking home, Celie realizes she is not destroyed by this and, for the first time, feels a deep love for herself ("I'm Here").

 Several years later, while hosting a Fourth of July picnic for the community, Celie hears a car horn and a familiar voice from her childhood.
 It is Nettie singing the clapping song they sang years ago.
 They both run to each other and hug with Celie's children right behind them all grown up.
 After learning that Mister and Shug have made the reunion possible, Celie thanks them and God for reuniting her with her sister ("The Color Purple [Reprise]").